Koverse/documentation/docs/source/installguide.rst

 Software
 ^^^^^^^^
-A described in the :ref:`InfraGuide`, Koverse runs atop several distributed systems.
+As described in the :ref:`InfraGuide`, Koverse runs atop several distributed systems.
 All of these dependent systems need to be properly installed and configured for Koverse to execute successfully.
 The proper installation of Hadoop and associated software infrastructure is not within the scope of this document, nor is it a trivial undertaking.
 If your organization does not have well established provisioning tools and/or experience installing Hadoop ecosystem software, we highly recommend tools like `Cloudera Manager`_ or `Apache Ambari`_ to help automate and manage the installation of the required software infrastructure.

 .. _Cloudera Manager: https://cloudera.com/products/cloudera-manager.html
 .. _Apache Ambari: http://hortonworks.com/hadoop/ambari/